-- Suite numbers, floors, building numbers, and so on, may also be included.
-Information like cross-streets and nearby landmarks should only be included in regions where the official street address doesn’t accurately pinpoint the business's location.
+- Suite numbers, floors, building numbers, and so on may also be included.
+Only include information like cross-streets and nearby landmarks in regions where the official street address doesn’t accurately pinpoint the business's location.

 - Don’t include information in address lines that doesn't pertain to your business’s physical location, like URLs or keywords.